-At Saint Paul’s Academy the central aim of the Pure & Applied Science learning zone is to help students to develop the skills, attitudes and qualities needed for them to become contributory members of an increasingly scientific and technological society.
+At St Paul’s Academy, the central aim of the Pure & Applied Science Faculty is to help students to develop the skills, attitudes and qualities needed for them to contribute positively to an increasingly scientific and technological society.

-To achieve this we will provide the students with a wide range of activities and experiences that will not only challenge them to develop their conceptual frameworks but also encourage them to reflect upon the impact that Science has on society.
+To achieve this, we provide students with a wide range of activities and experiences that will challenge them to develop scientific concepts and encourage them to reflect upon the impact that Science has on society.

-At Key Stage 3 students follow a 2 year scheme of work that emphasises the central role of scientific models through modules based on the key themes of Cells, Energy, Forces, Interdependence and Particles.
-The course also ensures that students develop an understanding of How Science Works and provides them with regular formative and summative assessments of their progress with the students themselves taking an active part in assessing their own progress against the required learning objectives.
+At Key Stage 3 students follow a 7 term scheme of work that emphasises the central role of scientific models through modules based on the key themes of physical, chemical, earth, life and environmental science in line with the AQA KS3 syllabus.
+The course provides students with regular formative, diagnostic and summative assessments of their progress with the students themselves taking an active part in assessing their own progress.

 Students then follow a 8 term Key Stage 4 programme of study.
 The Pure & Applied Science Faculty follows the AQA Combined Science Trilogy syllabus which contains Biology, Chemistry and Physics topics.
 This double award programme is assessed with terminal examinations during the Summer Term of Year 11.